-Expected useful life (years) December 31, 2010 December 31, 2009 Goodwill Indefinite \$ 1,941.0 \$ 1,941.0 Other intangible assets: Trade name Indefinite \$ 870.0 \$ 870.0 Customer relationships - military 18.5 62.3 62.3 Customer relationships - commercial 16.5 831.8 831.8 Proprietary technology 12.5 476.3 476.3 Non-compete agreement 10.0 17.3 17.3 Patented technology - military 8.5 28.2 28.2 Tooling rights 6.0 4.5 4.2 Patented technology - commercial 5.5 260.6 260.6 Other intangible assets - gross 2,551.0 2,550.7 Less: accumulated amortization (532.9) (378.7) Other intangible assets - net \$ 2,018.1 \$ 2,172.0
+Expected useful life (years) December 31, 2011 December 31, 2010

+Goodwill Indefinite \$ 1,941.0 \$ 1,941.0

+Other intangible assets:

+Trade name Indefinite \$ 870.0 \$ 870.0

+Customer relationships - military 18.5 62.3 62.3

+Customer relationships - commercial 16.5 831.8 831.8

+Proprietary technology 12.5 476.3 476.3

+Non-compete agreement 10.0 17.3 17.3

+Patented technology - military 8.5 28.2 28.2

+Tooling rights 6.0 4.5 4.5

+Patented technology - commercial 5.5 260.6 260.6

+Other intangible assets 2,551.0 2,551.0

+Less: accumulated amortization (684.9) (532.9)

+Other intangible assets, net \$ 1,866.1 \$ 2,018.1

-As of December 31, 2010, the net value of our Goodwill and other intangibles was \$3,959.1 million.
-The Company's 2010 annual goodwill impairment test indicated that the fair value of the reporting unit exceeded its carrying value of net assets by 40%, indicating no impairment.
+As of December 31, 2011, the net carrying value of the Company's Goodwill and other intangibles was \$3,807.1 million.
+The Company's 2011 annual goodwill impairment test indicated that the fair value of the reporting unit exceeded its carrying value of net assets by approximately 75%, indicating no impairment.
 The fair value was determined utilizing a discounted cash flow model which includes key assumptions.
 Key assumptions incorporated into the analysis comprised of net sales growth derived from market information, industry reports, marketing programs and future new product introductions; operating margin improvements derived from cost reduction programs and fixed cost leverage driven by higher sales volumes; and a risk-adjusted discount rate.
-Events or circumstances that could unfavorably impact the key assumptions include lower net sales driven by market conditions, our inability to execute on marketing programs and/or delay in the introduction of new products; lower gross margins as a result of market conditions or failure to obtain forecasted cost reductions; or higher discount rate as a result of market conditions.
+Events or circumstances that could unfavorably impact the key assumptions include lower net sales driven by market conditions, inability to execute on marketing programs and/or delay in the introduction of new products, lower gross margins as a result of market conditions or failure to obtain forecasted cost reductions, or higher discount rate as a result of market conditions.
 While unpredictable and inherently uncertain, the Company believes its forecast estimates were reasonable and incorporate information that market participants would use in their estimates of fair value.